 - Review general and country specific information

-- Register your trip with the U. S. Embassy
+- Register your travel with the US Embassy

 Usually a family physician does not have the necessary background to provide travel information, since travel medicine is a unique specialty.
 A travel specialist is trained to consider your health history, current medications, drug allergies, and travel plans when recommending shots and other medications.